dobin/yookiterm-challenges/challenge09/challenge09.md

 ## Intro

 We will perform a simple buffer overflow on a binary.
-This overflow will change a sensitive variable, and based on this the function flow, which enables us to gain "admin" privileges.
+This overflow will change a sensitive local stack variable, which will give us virtual "admin" privileges.

-## Goal

-* Understand C arrays by misusing them
-* Get comfortable with gdb
-* Deeper understanding of the stack

-## Source
+### Source

 * Source directory: `~/challenges/challenge09/`
 * Source files: [challenge09](https://github.com/dobin/yookiterm-challenges-files/tree/master/challenge09)